opchaves/qeivau/README.md

 ## 12. Extensibility

-The code is modular and can be extended with new features, such as value escaping, more complex file formats, or additional
+The code is modular and can be extended with new types, custom serializers, value escaping, more complex file formats, or additional features.